sugchand/ovs-dpdk-scripts/README.md

 1. Run the script 'python-scripts/launch.py' from the OVS repo.
 The script doesnt work when it is called from places other than OVS repo.
-The launcher stores all the environment variable information in a file '.ovs-dpdk-script-env' created in OVS repo file.
+The launcher stores all the environment variable information in a file '.ovs-dpdk-script-env' created in OVS repo directory.
 Each OVS repo has its own '.ovs-dpdk-script-env' file to hold its environment settings.
 2. Select the option to "SET-ALL-ENV" to set the environment for the OVS repo.
 This is a one time activity for the repo to set all the environment settings.
 Its possible to modify the values later by using the options "SET-ALL-ENV" or